-- (A), or (C) the transferor is an individual retirement account for the benefit of a distributee described in subclause (B); - (iv) the beneficial owner of an individual retirement account, provided that the transferor is such individual retirement account; - (v) the estate of a deceased holder of shares, provided that such transfer was pursuant to the deceased holder's will or the laws of distribution; - (vi) the beneficiary of an estate referred to in clause (v) above, provided that the transferor is such estate and such beneficiary is the immediate family member of the deceased or a trust for the sole benefit of such immediate family member; - (vii) an employee benefit plan sponsored by the Corporation or any of its subsidiaries; - (viii) a lending institution in connection with a pledge of shares and such shares are pledged as bona fide collateral for a loan to the transferor; - (ix) the Corporation or any of its subsidiaries; - (x) any distributee of an employee benefit plan sponsored by the Corporation or any of its subsidiaries pursuant to the terms of such plan, provided that the transferor is such employee benefit plan; and - (xi) an employee of the Corporation or any of its subsidiaries, provided that the transferor is the Corporation or any of its subsidiaries. - (f) "Public offering date" means the commencement of the Corporation's initial public offering of its Common Stock pursuant to a registration statement filed under the Securities Act of 1933, as amended. - (g) "Transfer" (and the related term "transferred") means any sale, pledge, gift, assignment or other transfer (including by merger, testamentary disposition, interspousal disposition pursuant to a domestic relations proceeding or otherwise or otherwise by operation of law) of any ownership or voting interest in any share of Class A Preferred Stock, including: - (i) any offer, pledge, sale, contract to sell, sale of any option or contract to purchase, purchase of any option or contract to sell, grant of any option, right or warrant to purchase, loan or other direct or indirect transfer or disposal of: (A) any shares of Class A Preferred Stock; (B) any securities convertible into or exercisable or exchangeable for Class A Preferred Stock; or (C) any shares of Common Stock into which the shares of Class A Preferred Stock are convertible; or - (ii) entry into any swap or other arrangement (including by way of insurance) that transfers to another, in whole or in part, any of the economic consequences of ownership of any shares of Class A Preferred Stock or any shares of Common Stock into which the shares of Class A Preferred Stock are convertible;
+- (A), or (C) the transferor is an individual retirement account for the benefit of a distributee described in subclause (B); - (iv) the beneficial owner of an individual retirement account, provided that the transferor is such individual retirement account; - (v) the estate of a deceased holder of shares, provided that such transfer was pursuant to the deceased holder's will or the laws of distribution; - (vi) the beneficiary of an estate referred to in clause (v) above, provided that the transferor is such estate and such beneficiary is the immediate family member of the deceased or a trust for the sole benefit of such immediate family member; - (vii) an employee benefit plan sponsored by the Corporation or any of its subsidiaries; - (viii) a lending institution in connection with a pledge of shares and such shares are pledged as bona fide collateral for a loan to the transferor; - (ix) the Corporation or any of its subsidiaries; - (x) any distributee of an employee benefit plan sponsored by the Corporation or any of its subsidiaries pursuant to the terms of such plan, provided that the transferor is such employee benefit plan; and - (xi) an employee of the Corporation or any of its subsidiaries, provided that the transferor is the Corporation or any of its subsidiaries. - (f) "Public offering date" means the date the Corporation's Common Stock commences trading on a national securities exchange. - (g) "Transfer" (and the related term "transferred") means any sale, pledge, gift, assignment or other transfer (including by merger, testamentary disposition, interspousal disposition pursuant to a domestic relations proceeding or otherwise or otherwise by operation of law) of any ownership or voting interest in any share of Class A Preferred Stock, including: - (i) any offer, pledge, sale, contract to sell, sale of any option or contract to purchase, purchase of any option or contract to sell, grant of any option, right or warrant to purchase, loan or other direct or indirect transfer or disposal of: (A) any shares of Class A Preferred Stock; (B) any securities convertible into or exercisable or exchangeable for Class A Preferred Stock; or (C) any shares of Common Stock into which the shares of Class A Preferred Stock are convertible; or - (ii) entry into any swap or other arrangement (including by way of insurance) that transfers to another, in whole or in part, any of the economic consequences of ownership of any shares of Class A Preferred Stock or any shares of Common Stock into which the shares of Class A Preferred Stock are convertible;